joinair/airdoc/source/includes/air/_timeoff_app.md

 ---- | -----------
-person.unauthorizedAction | Throws if request is not made by admin. timeOffPolicy.policyTypeNotFound | Throws if there was attempt to update not existing policy type.
+person.unauthorizedAction | Throws if request is not made by admin. timeOffPolicy.policyTypeNotFound | Throws if there was attempt to update not existing policy type. timeOffPolicy.canNotUpdateType | Throws if was attempt to update predefined type name. timeOffPolicy.canNotDeleteType | Throws if was attempt to delete predefined type.
 ## Setup specific type

 > Returns JSON structured like this: